 In the demodulator, the incoming carrier is first shaped to a square wave.
 Two pulse signals, P1 and P2, generated from transitions of the square wave are used respectively for the sampleand-hold operation and capacitor Cd reset function.
 Constant current Id charges Cd to produce a linear ramp voltage.
 Prior to reset (P2 function) of the ramp, Cd voltage is sampled (P1 function) and stored in capacitor C3.
 C3 holds the sampled ramp voltage until the next P2 pulse appears.
-Assame that the modulating signal in the carrier is a 60 Hz (50 Hz) sinusoidal wave carrying very little residual carrier frequency components.
+Assume that the modulating signal in the carrier is a 60 Hz (50 Hz) sinusoidal wave then the recovered signal at the holding circuit output will be a stepped 60 Hz (50 Hz) sinusoidal wave carrying very little residual carrier frequency components.
 A simple filter removes the steps accurately recreating the original signal.
 The demodulator operation is given by the equation, where Kd = Id/Cd, a design constant.

-$$Vo(t) = Kd X T(t)$$ (2)
+$$Vo (t) = Kd X T (t)$$ (2)